ibm-cloud-docs/cis/glb-setup.md

 {: #quick-setup}
 {: ui}

-If you already know your pools and health checks, you can create them inline while creating a load balancer:
+If you already know your pools and health checks, you can create them inline when you create a load balancer:

-1. Navigate to **Reliability > Global load balancers**.
-Click **Origin pools > Create**.
+1. In the CIS console, click **Reliability > Global load balancers**.
+Then, click **Origin pools > Create**.
 1. Input a pool name, origins, and select a health check.

    You can create a new health check here by selecting **Create new** in the Health Check list menu and completing the information.

 1. Click **Save**.

-This is a shortcut for advanced users.
 The following steps provide the full procedure for creating health checks, pools, and the global load balancer.

 ## Creating a global load balancer in the console
 {: #configure-load-bal-ui}
 {: ui}

-When you navigate to the Global load balancers page (**Reliability > Global load balancers**), you'll see tabs for [Load balancers](#x2788902){: term}, Origin pools, [Health checks](#x4571658){: term}, and Events.
-The lists in these tabbed views display new or updated global load balancers, or one of its components after you've provisioned or updated it.
+When you open the Global load balancers page (**Reliability > Global load balancers**), tabs are shown for [Load balancers](#x2788902){: term}, Origin pools, [Health checks](#x4571658){: term}, and Events.
+The lists in these tabbed views display new or updated global load balancers, or one of its components after you provisioned or updated it.

 In the following step-by-step procedure, learn how to configure a setup similar to the following diagram.
 In this example, the application resources are deployed in two data center locations, one in US West and the other in US East.
 Users might be accessing this application from all over the world.